LDC in China

 In 2018, we entered a joint venture with Guangdong HAID Group to build and run a high-end aqua feed mill in Tianjin, combining soy crushing and aqua feed production in one location.

-Also in 2019, we introduced three cooking oil brands to the Chinese business to business (B2B) market: Chef Fu, Fu Bai Xiang and Hong Fu Le.
+In 2019, we introduced three cooking oil brands to the Chinese business to business (B2B) market: Chef Fu, Fu Bai Xiang and Hong Fu Le.

 To complement our B2B brands, we also launched our first high-end consumer cooking oil brand in China, Mastergold, leveraging our oilseeds know-how to address growing domestic demand for high-end oil.

-- Four oilseeds crushing plants, located in Tianjin, North China, the Yangtze River area in East China, and the Pearl Delta Region in South China.
+- Several oilseeds crushing plants, located in Tianjin, North China, the Yangtze River area in East China, and the Pearl Delta Region in South China.
 These serve the needs of feed milling customers and vegetable oil consumers.